 Reasonable accommodations refers to steps that can be taken without significant difficulty to allow otherwise qualified students to fulfill course requirements by limiting as much as possible the effects of his or her disabilities on his or her performance.

-The Office of Disability Services is responsible for assessing a student's eligibility for reasonable accommodations and recommending specific accommodation techniques.
-The following are examples of accommodations that may be necessary to ensure equal access to education:
+The Office of Accessible Education and Counseling Services is responsible for assessing a student's eligibility for reasonable accommodations and recommending specific accommodations.
+The following are examples of accommodations and services that may be necessary to ensure equal access to education: